Conservative wave: Ecuador

 In Ecuador, the policies and legacy of left-wing former President Rafael Correa is controversial.
 His successor, Lenín Moreno, was elected in the 2017 Ecuadorian general election defeating conservative banker Guillermo Lasso; a recount was needed amid allegations of fraud.
 The presidency of Moreno was also seen as controversial due to his shift to the centre and neoliberal policies, overseeing controversial austerity measures in petroleum which sparked the 2019 Ecuadorian protests and his mishandling of the COVID-19 pandemic in Ecuador.

 In the 2021 Ecuadorian general election, Lasso announced his third presidential campaign and eventually advanced to the run-off by a narrow second-place finish.
 The election was noted as it saw Lasso, a conservative banker against socialist economist and Correa ally Andrés Arauz.
 Arauz was seen as the front-runner for the run-off election with him leading in several polls two weeks prior to the election.
 In the April run-off, Lasso managed to defeat Arauz in what some media called an upset victory after winning 52.4% of the vote, while Arauz won 47.6% of the vote.

+During the 2023 general election that took place to replace Lasso as president, businessman and former National Assembly member Daniel Noboa was elected to the presidency.
+His political ideology has been described as both centrist and centre-right.